Projects

 Alongside my responsibilities as Web Coordinator at iSMA, I am also a member of the blogging team.
 I was part of a drive to produce new content for the site, and I frequently edit, post, and tag new articles for our website.

-After assisting with the 2021 iSMA Board elections, I now have the time to work on our next project, alongside my Communications team members: a book section.
+After assisting with the 2021 iSMA Board elections, I had the time to work on our next project, alongside my Communications team members: a book section.

-We are be gathering recent social marketing publications from our connections, and I have begun creating a new area of the website where we can both host informative content, as well as promote the sale of social marketing resources via affiliate links.
+We gathered recent social marketing publications from our connections, and I started creating a new area of the website where we could both host informative content, as well as promote the sale of social marketing resources via affiliate links.
 I look forward to seeing this endeavor evolve over time.